 Rideshare driving and other gig working opportunities are flexible, but they also pose some challenges as well.
 One of those challenges is often knowing when to drive and how to maximize your earnings.

-Since you have so much more control of your work, it makes sense that many gig workers want to make the most of their time on the app and not miss out on any money.
+Since you have so much more control over your jobs, it makes sense that many gig workers want to make the most of their time on the platforms they work and not leave any money on the table.

-Solo is an app that’s helping a lot of drivers and gig workers uncover the secret element they need to ensure success on their platforms: data.
+Solo is an app that helps drivers and gig workers uncover the secret element they need to ensure success on their platforms: data.

 What Is Solo?